Abdelrahman-Medhat/pinterest-warming-tool/README.md

    - Using different proxies for each account

 3. **Session Errors**: If you're experiencing session errors, try deleting the session files in the `sessions` directory and running the script again.

+4. **Headless Browser Issues**: If you're experiencing issues with headless mode, try:
+   - Setting `HEADLESS_BROWSER = False` in `config.py` to run in visible mode
+   - Ensuring your server has the necessary dependencies for headless Chrome
+   - Adding additional Chrome options if needed (e.g., `--no-sandbox`, `--disable-dev-shm-usage`)

 ### Logs